Levan-Kikadze/Bproj/bachelors-demand-forecasting-dashboard/docs/dashboard_help_guide.md

 1. MAE.
 Average absolute error.
 Lower is better.
 2. MAPE.
 Average percentage error.
 Lower is better.
-3. test periods.
+3. Test periods.
 Number of historical periods used for evaluation.
-4. future periods.
+4. Future periods.
 Number of future periods in the forecast.
-5. warnings.
+5. Warnings.
 Problems or limits that affected the model.

 Use these tips.

 1. Compare MAE first.
 2. Use MAPE for relative error, but watch out when actual values are small.
 3. Read model warnings before you trust the forecast.
-A model can still run and still need careful interpretation.
+A model can run and still need careful interpretation.

 Forecast Chart